-This report is an update of the description of the methodology used to estimate the expenditures on health care across the Austrian federal states for the project Fact Book Leistungskraft regionaler Gesundheitssysteme 2018.
-Updated values have been used for the Fact Book Leistungskraft regionaler Gesundheitssysteme: Krankenanstalten im Bundesländervergleich 2019.
+This report is an update of the description of the methodology used to estimate the expenditures on health care across the Austrian federal states for the project Fact Book Leistungskraft regionaler Gesundheitssysteme 20181.
+The data have been updated for the Fact Book Leistungskraft regionaler Gesundheitssysteme: Krankenanstalten im Bundesländervergleich 20192 and the Fact Book Leistungskraft regionaler Gesundheitssysteme in Zeiten von COVID-19: ambulante Versorgung im Bundesländervergleich 20203.

 Although the health care system in Austria is considered to perform well, its financing is organized in a very complicated way.
 The financing responsibilities are shared by many actors (private households, private insurance providers, providers of compulsory social insurance, all levels of government, etc.).
 Therefore, identifying the health care expenditures on the level of federal states is a complicated task.
-As precise data are not accessible for many expenditure categories, we used simple and comprehensible methods to to approximate the expenditures.
+As precise data are not accessible for many expenditure categories, we used simple and comprehensible methods to approximate the expenditures.

 We do realize many caveats of our simple approach.
 However, we view our work as the first step in closing the gap in the data availability to researchers and policy makers.
-We hope that in the future, relevant institutions will take over this task (Statistik Austria, BMG, HVSV).
+We hope that in the future, relevant institutions will take over this task (Statistik Austria, BMSGPK, HVSV (now Dachverband)).